joyceeexinyiwang/SCSThesis/ProgressLog.md

 “Computing Political Preference among Twitter Followers”
 "What Journalists Share: A Comparative Study of the National Press Corps in Australia and Germany"
 ["Who’s behind that tweet?
 Here’s how 7 news orgs manage their Twitter and Facebook accounts"](http://www.niemanlab.org/2014/05/whos-behind-that-tweet-heres-how-7-news-orgs-manage-their-twitter-and-facebook-accounts/#disqus_thread) via Neiman Lab
+> According to this Neiman Lab article, tweets with voices tend to generate the most interactions.
+Maybe consider **voice/no voice** as one of the distinguishing factors for social media-based journalistic behavior?
+> This article is from 2014 and most news outlets had a manual component to their Twitter.
+However, as NLG technologies become more advanced these days, is the real personal voice still necessary?
+Are they using generated personal voices now?
 > Without knowing the automation mechanisms behind news corps Twitter accounts, how to distinguish between journalistic practices and understand their rippling effect?

 ### 9/17/2018